edfcbz/task-api-rest-spring-360agency-test/README.md

 * 1 - **Dealer** endpoints.
 * Path classes in src/test/java/br/com/edfcbz/endpoint/dealer package 'Run the classes as JUnit tes'.
-  * 1.1 - 'BaseClassAPITest.java class, conect with data base using user named leandro and password admin123.
+  * 1.1 - The **BaseClassAPITest.java** class, conect with data base using user named leandro and password admin123.
 After that, receive a token to add in all request
-  * 1.2 - The DealerEndpointDifferentMethodologiesTest.java Class, test the Dealer endpoint using different methologies in tests.
+  * 1.2 - The **DealerEndpointDifferentMethodologiesTest.java** Class, test the Dealer endpoint using different methologies in tests.
-  * 1.2 - The DealerEndpointTest.java class define the RestAssured given(), When() and Then() methologies
+  * 1.2 - The **DealerEndpointTest.java** class define the RestAssured given(), When() and Then() methologies

 * 2 - **Listing** endpoints 'Run the classes as JUnit tests'
 * Path classes in src/test/java/br/com/edfcbz/endpoint/listing package
-  * 2.1 - The DealerEndpointTest.java test class verify different Business aspect, including Listing bi Dealer and State
+  * 2.1 - The **DealerEndpointTest.java**** test class verify different Business aspect, including Listing bi Dealer and State

 Suite Class
 * 3 - **Suite** This class test which runs all test class, been indicating before releases.
 * Path classes in src/test/java/br/com/edfcbz/endpoint/suite package
-  * 3.1 -  Suite360AgenceTest.java class
+  * 3.1 -  **Suite360AgenceTest.java** class

 ## 📋 API Development - Review Technical Aspect and Improvement Suggestions
 * **1 - ListingServiceBO.java**